 τinhdginhtdt= -ginh

-where the excitatory and inhibitory synaptic time constant are respectively τexc=5 ms and τinh=10 ms and reversal potentials are Eexc=0 mV and Einh= -80 mV.
+where the excitatory and inhibitory synaptic time constant are τexc=5 ms and τinh=10 ms respectively and the reversal potentials are Eexc=0 mV and Einh= -80 mV.

 To keep the simulations feasible, 800 excitatory and 200 inhibitory neurons are used.
 The sparseness ε = .1915, scaled from .05 with 4500 neurons, as described previously.
+Waar komen deze keuzen/warden vandaan?
 Synaptic delays are randomly chosen from a uniform distribution between 0.1 and 5 ms. Initial synaptic conductances were randomly chosen from Gaussian distribution with means gexc=1 nS and ginh with SD=mean3.
-Finally, each neuron receives input from an independent Poisson spike train at 300 Hz, through an excitatory synapse with conductance of gext.
-So the remaining parameter space in this model consists of the mean value of ginh and the value for gext.
-The parameter values are varied in the simulations.
+Finally, each neuron receives external input from an independent Poisson spike train at 300 Hz, through an excitatory synapse with conductance of gext.
+The parameters I will investigate are the mean value of ginh and the value for gext.
+Why?

 Quantification of regularity and synchrony of the more complex model

 For the parameters ginh and gext exploratory simulations, based on previous studies, were performed in order to determine the range of values for the simulations.
-The range for ginh is between 1 and 10 nS, for gext between 2 and 11 nS, as values <2 nS result in a network with too little activity.
-For these different values the network activity is quantified for regularity and synchrony.
-The regularity of a network is quantified by the coefficient of variation (CV), which is described by:
+The range for ginh is between 1 and 10 nS waarom?
+Waarop gebaseerd?, for gext between 2 and 11 nS, as values <2 nS result in a network with too little activity en >11 nS?.
+For these different parameter-values the single neuron activity is quantified for regularity and the network activity for synchrony.
+The regularity of the network is quantified as the average regularity over its neurons, given by the coëfficient of variation (CV) of the inter-spike interval distribution of each spike train:

 CVnet=1Ni=1nSDISInmeanISIn

-where CVnet is the average CV value of a network, N the number of neurons in the network and ISI the distribution of the inter-spike-intervals.
+where CVnet is the average CV value of a network, N the number of neurons in the network and ISI the distribution of the inter-spike-intervals for each neuron.

-The synchrony is quantified by a synchrony measure (SM), which is described by:
+The synchrony of the network is quantified by the following synchrony measure (SM):

 SMnet= 1i=1tfreqt1Tj=1tfreqt

-where SMnet is the measure for synchrony of a network, freq is the frequency on a time step t and T the number of time steps.
+where SMnet is the measure for synchrony of the network, freq is the frequency on a time step t and T the number of time steps.
 The average frequency is corrected for the total activity of a network, so the SM is not biased by the total activity of a network, but merely by the level of synchrony.

-Statistics
+Clustering

-After the quantification of both regularity and synchrony is completed, k means analysis were performed in order to objectively cluster the different parameter sets in different states.
+After the quantification of both regularity and synchrony is completed, a k-means analysis was performed in order to objectively cluster the different parameter sets into different states.
 For the determination of the clusters the Elbow method is used (Ketchen Jr. & Shook, 1996).
 With this method the number of clusters is plotted against the total distance of the points of a cluster to the centre of that cluster.
 This distance usually decreases as the number of clusters increases.
 Initially the decrease is high and there usually is a flipping point after which the decrease is much lower.
 This is called the elbow point, and the value of the number of clusters of that point is used for the k means analysis.
-For the k means analysis the quantification data is scaled so both variables have the same weight in the determination of clusters.
+For the k means analysis the synchrony and regularity data are scaled so both variables have the same weight in the determination of clusters.
 For the scaling each data point is divided by the total of the variable, so a fraction is used for the analysis.

 Results